Webflow Alternatives (2026) — The Key Competitors

 However, if your web design needs are simple, Canva can work out as a good Webflow alternative.

-The other is the range of other features it gives you in addition to its web design tool — a presentation maker, video editor, drawing tool, document editor, free stock images etc.
+The main advantage of using Canva over Webflow is the range of other features it gives you in addition to its web design tool — a presentation maker, video editor, drawing tool, document editor, free stock images, and AI-generated videos.

 These are all extremely useful tools for any business (and they’re very easy to use too).
 In essence, you get a lot of ‘added value’ from a Canva subscription that you won’t from a traditional website builder subscription.